Harry84/DevOps-Core-Practical-Project/README.md

 Having multiple replicas for each service running across a Manager and Worker node enables a rolling update.
 Firstly we configure a webhook for our Jenkins job/pipeline.
 This is done under settings on our Github repo, where we supply the ip for our Jenkins VM.
 We want a new build to trigger every time a push event occurs on whatever branch we have specified in our Jenkins job/pipeline configuration.
 This means if ever a new version of the app is rolled out (by pushing it from the dev branch to main), a new build is triggered in the Jenkins Pipeline.
 The replicas then receive the new changes one by one meaning that there are always a number of replicas with a version of the codebase running, thereby keeping the app in continuous delivery whilst allowing it to be updated at the same time.
 Please find a quick demo of this in action in my presentation video below.

 # Future Developments

+A enxt step would be the inclusion of a database to persist data.
+I would also like to add external data sources to populate it such as excel files using actual squadrons league data.
+This would allow the creation of tier lists based on real data which could then be compared to more subjective tier lists to identify a difference in percieved ability and more objective measures of actual performance.
+This as well as providing a source of entertainment could provide the Squadrons community valuable insight and act as a prototype for other games to drive community engagement.
+Eventually it could be a basis for a tier list creation app that might include random elements for entertainment value or in turn act as a basis for a kind of top trumps or fantasy league type game.

 # Acknowledgements